codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 your trip to the event the right way.

-Be reachable by the conference organisers and ask the right questions upfront so you can independently get to the venue and be at the right time at the right place.
+Be reachable by the conference organisers and ask the right questions upfront so you can independently get to the venue to be at the right time at the right place.
 Offer to be flexible but make sure you don't need anyone to hold your hand.
 Give yourself enough time to be there when the conference needs you.
 Nothing is more stressful for an